sebastianspicker/phyphox-arduino-classroom-kit/.github/ISSUE_TEMPLATE/bug_report.md

 ## Context
-This page tracks exploration decisions for bug_report during steady build work.
+This page keeps the current bug_report guidance concise after earlier rough notes.

 ## Development
 - Aligned local and CI checks for the main flow.

-## Scratch Notes
+## Notes Folded Into Current Flow
 Early notes are still uneven and may be folded into clearer sections later.

 ## Usage
 - Merged scattered the main flow guidance into the docs.

 ## Architecture
-- Moved the main flow behind a narrower boundary.
+- Simplified the next maintenance pass through the main flow.

+- Earlier scratch notes were compressed into the current guidance.

 ## Caveats
 Some setup details still depend on the current local workflow and may change again.